 Understanding your customer acquisition cost (CAC) is at the heart of growing your business in a scalable and profitable way.

 Every business faces opportunity costs.
-We cannot pursue every campaign, every channel, or every market segment in order to acquire new customers.
+We cannot pursue every campaign, every channel, or every market segment to acquire new customers.
 Marketers must decide where best to allocate their budgets and their marketing efforts.

 These decisions are made even more critical by the fact that the cost of acquiring new customers has increased by more than 50% over the past five years.

 The maturity of paid advertising channels like Google Adwords and the increase in quality and quantity of content being published on blogs across the web means that organic channels are quickly following suit.
-The result is that businesses have to work harder and, most importantly, smarter in order to grow.
+The result is that businesses have to work harder and, most importantly, smarter to grow.

 Remember, growth is great but growth at any cost is deadly.
 Just ask WeWork.